Grains, Livestock mixed. - WTOP News

-CHICAGO (AP) — Grain futures mixed Tuesday in early trading on the Chicago Board of Trade.
-Wheat for May was off 1.25 cents at $6.76 a bushel; May corn gained 8 cents at $6.56 a bushel; May oats was up 2 cents at $3.4175 a bushel; while May soybeans rose 5.25 cents at 15.0175 a bushel.
+CHICAGO (AP) — Grain futures mixed Wednesday in early trading on the Chicago Board of Trade.
+Wheat for May was up 3.75 cents at $6.7975 a bushel; May corn lost 3 cents at $6.53 a bushel; May oats was down 6 cents at $3.3575 a bushel; while May soybeans fell 3.75 cents at 14.98 a bushel.

 Beef higher and pork lower on the Chicago Mercantile Exchange.